Case Study: How Frequent Fluid Changes Prevented a $5,000 Repair Bill

 Why Fluid Changes Work

 Transmission fluid breaks down over time.
 Heat, friction, and oxidation degrade the fluid.
 After 80,000 km, fluid has lost much of its protective properties.
 Old fluid is sludgy.
 It contains wear particles.
 This sludge clogs passages.
 It reduces pressure.
 It causes slipping.
 A fresh fluid change removes the sludge.
 New fluid restores pressure.
 It protects internal components.
 The transmission stays healthy.
 This is why fluid changes extend transmission life so dramatically.
+If this is part of your decision process, Can You Still Drive with a Whining Transmission Noise? can help.

 The Key to Sarah's Success